-The United Nations International Day of Peace (Peace Day) is a day observed on September 21 in diverse and meaningful ways by NGOs, communities, individuals and governments.
-Peace Day has grown to involve hundreds of millions of people across the globe, and far more than any other UN day has been embraced and cultivated by “civil society” – that is, people like you and me – on a global scale.
+The United Nations International Day of Peace (Peace Day) is a day observed across the world on September 21 by NGOs, communities, individuals and governments.
+Peace Day has grown to involve hundreds of millions of people across worldwide and, far more than any other UN day, has been embraced and cultivated by “civil society” – that is, people like you and me – on a global scale.
 Week-long Peace Day observances take place in many cities across the world, including Philadelphia.

 Peace Day provides a globally-shared date for all humanity to take part in activities that contribute to the creation of a more peaceful, compassionate, knowledgeable and unified world.